 At the Canadian Canoe Museum, author and executive director James Raffan has little use for unrefined aluminum canoes.
 “Canoe trippers love to malign aluminum canoes,” he says.
 Yet, if you put aesthetics aside the humble Grumman aluminum canoe was a trailblazer in canoeing history, opening up new horizons for adventurers and recreational paddlers alike.

-Aluminum canoes aren’t easy to love
+Why aluminum canoes aren’t so easy to love

 As Raffan guides visitors around the museum, slides of his perennial-filled Grumman planter and the ice-flattened “aluminum hulk” he found washed up on the shores of the Coppermine River elicit chuckles and guffaws.
 “The photo of the planter always gets a laugh when I say this is the best use I’ve found so far for a Grumman canoe,” says Raffan.

 The aluminum canoe’s lack of refinement makes it an ideal target for verbal abuse.
 Aluminum canoes are obnoxiously noisy, numbingly cold and leave hands and paddle shaft coated with a metallic tinge of aluminum oxide.
 Despite its pitfalls, it can be argued that the hapless, American-made aluminum canoe did far more for the popularity of recreational canoeing around the world than stuffy museum-worthy specimens of cedar and canvas.